dmitriy-b/docker-ram-dumper/README.md

 - [procdump](https://github.com/Sysinternals/ProcDump-for-Linux) installed in the container (if not, it will be installed by the tool)
 - ps, grep, awk installed in the container or passed from host (to get the pid of the process to dump)
 - .NET Core SDK installed in the container (if using [dotnet-dump](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-dump))
+- dotMemory installed in the container (if using [dotMemory](https://www.jetbrains.com/help/dotmemory/))

 ## Installation